 TIP: Some users have complained that when they downloaded Painter on another device, they were asked to pay again.
 When downloading Painter to a new device.
 Use the same Google account you used to download the app into the old device and made the purchase.
 Then you won’t be required to pay anything.

 Hello!
-If you are interested in colouring pages, I sell some in my online shop.
+If you are interested in colouring pages, I have some printables on my online shop.
+Click!